Studying Diffuse - A Cloud Music App

 What is going on technically?

-backendworker.
+I was right, Brain seems to be a backend worker.
 This architecture reminds me of electronjs.
 It uses Platform.worker as entrypoint and has no "view" (obviously).
 It uses the Alien abstraction to communicate with the UI application.
 Brain seems to be running in the background taking care of heavy asynchronous tasks, like downloading and connecting to Service providers.
-Every submodule is organized into a Types definition which contains its own definition of Msg and State defining its own update function.
-This is done for:- User

 What is the effect ?